Selo gori, a baba se češlja: Premise

 The show revolves around the character of Radašin.
 The entire story is based around his recount of the time when he lived in the village and how he spent his time with his fellow countrymen and women.
 He recounts his life to his family.
-Most of the show revolves around Radašin’s family but also around his friends, who are the main characters of the show: Dragojlo, Đota, Milo and sin Dragan.
+Most of the show revolves around Radašin’s family and friends, some of which being the main characters of the show: Dragojlo, Đoda and Žota, his brother-by-grandmothers-lineage Milašin and his nephew, Dragan.

-Plot points
+Plot

 The series is based in a small fictional village near the region of the municipality of Trstenik, where South and West Morava rivers form the Great Morava river.
 The show is essentially a comedy but it displays a deep emotional connection between family, tradition and the land.
 The village life is at the heart of the show, often displaying how life is changing in Serbian villages and how these rural communities are quickly disappearing due to the exodus of young people from the country to the city.

 The show emphasises that the village is the heart of Serbian culture and pride, a place where humanity has outlasted many challenges.
 The show further emphasises the finest qualities of the Serbian people such as honesty and kindness and aims to break down the tarnished stereotypical view of Serbian people crafted during the 1990s.

 The show also briefly touches on various problems, which senior citizens and Serbian society as a whole were facing throughout the 2000s, such as the remaining societal transition from socialism to democratic capitalism and how some people are unable to cope with the breakup of Yugoslavia, whilst still often referencing their past, how older people deal with their health and often neglect it, how many young people mistreat their older relatives and flee from their own country into the diaspora to search for a better life, whilst the local economy and the country as a whole is falling apart and how corruption is a major problem in state institutions, such as the police.
 The show also touches on the question on how to deal with the loss of relatives and friends, which is due to them either passing away or fleeing into the diaspora to search for a better life and it briefly mentions the still unresolved ethnic tensions in Bosnia as a result of the breakup of Yugoslavia.